Chanchalll/ML/README.md

 Mean squared error is less than 0.07 and accuracy is above 72%.

 Code is given in .ipynb file.
-Train and test dataset is provided.
+Train and test dataset is provided in .csv files.